 With 11 blonde shades to choose from, there’s something to fit every preference here, no matter whether you want a light and icy blonde, a medium beige blonde, or a rich caramel blonde.
 Each of the shades is multi-tonal and dimensional (read: appears completely natural) and is ammonia- and PPD-free.
 We also appreciate that the brand has a money-back guarantee; if for some reason you don’t love your color, they’ll refund you completely.

-Best Semi-Permanent Color: Clairol Natural Instincts Demi-Permanent Hair Color
+Best Semi-Permanent Color: Clairol Natural Instincts

-If you’re not exactly sure of which shade of blonde you’re going for, or just don’t like to commit to color, a semi-permanent option is the way to go.
+If you’re not exactly sure of which shade of blonde you’re going for or just don’t like to commit to color, a semi-permanent option is the way to go.
 Unlike permanent color, these formulas fade out gradually every time you shampoo.
 Our go-to in this category lasts up to 28 washes and works in just 10 minutes.
-Not to mention that it’s also made with 80% naturally-derived ingredients, including good-for-your strands coconut and aloe.
+Not to mention that it’s also made with 80% naturally-derived ingredients, including good-for-your hair coconut and aloe.

 Best for Highlights: dpHue x Kristin Cavallari Blonding Brush

 Highlights are a very tricky technique to master (read: you probably should leave it up to the pros), but you can easily score a similar effect with this mistake-proof solution.
-Lemon juice plus hydrogen peroxide in the formula work to slightly lighten your strands, while the brush tip makes it easy to apply on targeted spots to create that highlight effect.
+Lemon juice plus hydrogen peroxide in the formula work to slightly lighten your hair, while the brush tip makes it easy to apply on targeted spots to create that highlight effect.
 (It’s also infused with purple pigments to counteract brassiness and keep your blonde bright.)
 Work it onto either damp or dry hair; it’s heat-activated, so you can either hit it with a blow-dryer or let it do its thing naturally once you go out in the sun.
 Just FYI, this is meant for those who are already blonde, so don’t try it if you’re a brunette.